Collaborative Multi-Robot Non-Prehensile Manipulation via Flow-Matching Co-Generation: Generative Collaboration

-Once manipulation strategies are generated by $\pi_\theta$ (Sec.~\ref{sec:method_fm}), robots must be routed to contact points without collisions or deadlocks.
-This stage falls under AMRMP: robots move in continuous space, are indistinguishable, and must reach a set of interchangeable goals.
-We therefore need an algorithm capable of efficiently routing large robot teams to their designated contact points—even when operating in extremely tight proximity to obstacles.
-Existing AMRMP planners such as C-UNAV handle open spaces effectively but struggle when robots must approach object surfaces or navigate narrow clearances (Sec.~\ref{fig:gspi_all_results})—a key requirement in our setting.
+In \gco{}, planned objects transformations are supplied to $\pi_\theta$ (Sec.~\ref{sec:method_fm}) for generating manipulation strategies, and robots plan motions to reach contact points.
+Both planning stages falls under AMRMP: entities move in continuous space, are indistinguishable, and must reach a set of interchangeable goals even when operating in tight proximity to obstacles.
+Existing AMRMP planners are difficult to apply directly; while they handle open spaces well, they struggle when robots must approach surfaces or navigate narrow clearances (Fig.~\ref{fig:gspi_all_results})—a key requirement in our setting.

 One might instead extend scalable AMAPF algorithms from point-robot grids to continuous motion-primitive domains, but na\"ive adaptations either impose coarse discretizations or introduce deadlocks (Sec.~\ref{sec:background_amrmp}).
-To address these challenges, we combine the efficiency of grid-based methods such as PIBT and TSWAP with the deadlock-avoidance logic of C-UNAV to develop \gspi{}, a new AMRMP algorithm that preserves scalability while remaining robust in continuous, cluttered environments.
+To address these challenges, we combine the efficiency of the grid-based method PIBT with goal-swapping ideas inpired by TSWAP and C-UNAV to develop \gspi{}, a new AMRMP algorithm that scales robustly in continuous, cluttered environments.
 Specifically, \gspi{} generalizes PIBT—a non-anonymous algorithm originally designed for point robots on regular grids—to the anonymous setting with circular robots and motion primitives.
-The remainder of this section details the design of \gspi{}, starting from PIBT and outlining how our extensions overcome its limitations.
+The remainder of this section details the design of \gspi{}, starting from PIBT and outlining how our proposed algorithm overcomes its limitations.

-\subsubsection{\textbf{Priority Inheritance with Backtracking (PIBT)}}
+\subsubsection{{Priority Inheritance with Backtracking (PIBT)}}

-PIBT~\cite{okumura2019pibt} is a decentralized multi-agent path-finding algorithm for point robots traversing edges and vertices on a shared graph.
-Shown in Alg. \ref{alg:pigs-succinct} in black, PIBT assigns each robot a dynamically changing priority (line~\ref{line:initial_priorities}) and operates in discrete timesteps.
-At each step, PIBT iterates through robots by priority and asks each to commit to an action (\textsc{TryMove} in line~\ref{line:try-move-loop}).